This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission. Please read our disclosure policy.

 Tips Regarding Chocolate

-Chocolate chunks are what make this muffin stand out against other muffins that only use only chocolate chips.
+Chocolate chunks are what make this muffin stand out against other muffins that only use chocolate chips.
 Chocolate chips have added stabilizers that help them hold their shape even after baking.
 That’s why I always recommend using chocolate bars.
+Cutting up bars of chocolate will provide thick, rich ribbons throughout the muffin, adding even more flavor.

-Cutting up bars of chocolate will provide thick, rich ribbons of chocolate throughout the muffin with even more flavor.
 Trust me: cut the chocolate into large, irregular pieces, and the result will make you wonder why you ever used chips.

 Have I Convinced You to Make This Recipe?